Rishan22/crud-unleaded/README.md

 Template site generation w/ labels and themes.

-Clone into repository,
+Clone into repository

-Then run:
+and run:

 ```
 chmod +x setup.sh
 ./setup.sh
 ```

 That's all 🎉

 ----